kinoraw/kinoraw_repo/README.md

 A repository of tools to edit video with floss.

+    In the external section i keep a copy of interesting addons to use in Blender VSE

 ##Instructions to install blender addons

 * Download the zip file from this page and extract it somewhere or clone the repository with this command